About Us

 Ideas consultant

-Sam Natla is a third-year medical student at the Western Michigan Homer Stryker M.D.
+Sam Natla is a neurology resident at Augusta University Medical College of Georgia.
+He graduated medical school from the Western Michigan Homer Stryker M.D.
 School of Medicine.
 Before coming to medical school he studied at the University of Michigan.
 He has a variety of hobbies including table tennis, pickleball, and video games.

 Prior to medical school, Sam hosted a radio show so was very excited to jump on this project.